techidaily/site-win11-tips/source/_posts/resurrecting-a-non-responsive-mouse-on-windows-computers.md

  If you suspect you have messed up some system settings recently, or if you fail to figure out why your wireless mouse isn't working, you should perform a system restore.
 A system restore reverts any changes made to your system and uninstalls problematic drivers and system updates installed since the last restore point, which fixes most issues.

- Our guide on[creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) explains how to restore your system using system restore.
+ Our guide on [creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) explains how to restore your system using system restore.
 If you are unfamiliar with the process, follow the instructions mentioned in this guide.
 However, you can only restore your system if you've previously created a restore point.
 If not, you can skip this fix.

 ![system restore select restore point](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/system-restore-select-restore-point.jpg)